 Since that second trip in 1984, John has returned to experience the joys of India on nine more occasions, most recently in 2004 just prior to the devastating Tsunami.
 Although the economic boom of the last 10 years or so is having quite an impact on India and a burgeoning middle class, much of its almost ancient charm is still much evident.

 Intially John had chosen not to exhibit his travel shots publicly, other than in 1988 when he entered and won the prestigious ‘Melbourne Camera Club Photo Journalist Print of the Year’ Award with the print “Old man and his supper”.
 This has now changed and he had his first exhibition at the beautiful Convent Gallery in Daylesford Victoria a few years ago.

 The photos below Travel Photos India present that particular exhibition, entitled ‘Shiva’ the Sanskrit word for ‘soul’.
 Note – to see the image using the full dimensions of your computer screen, press F11 on your keyboard.
 The images will change automatically every 8 to 10 seconds, however if you wish to speed this up or directly view a particular photo just click on the thumbnail image on the left of the screen.

 Travel Photos – General

-John has also travelled extensively to other parts of the world, including an overland trip from Australia to Holland (including war torn Afghanistan and Iran), living and travelling in Europe for 3 years and then spending nearly two adventurous years hitch hiking around the USA and Central America, plus numerous later trips to West, Central and South East Asia, some parts of the Pacific Islands, back to Europe and of course within Australia.
+John has also travelled extensively to other parts of the world, including an overland trip from Australia to Holland (including war torn Afghanistan and Iran), living and travelling in Europe for 3 years and then spending nearly two adventurous years hitch hiking around the USA and Central America, plus numerous later trips to West, Central and South East Asia, some parts of the Pacific Islands, Morocco, back to Europe and of course within Australia.
 The following photos highlight some of those journeys.

 Travel photo prices